 In winter Loch Gruinart is the place to be as tens of thousands of wintering geese arrive.
 Join a walk to witness the spectacle.

 Loch Gruinart is a working farm as well as a nature reserve.
-Dogs are allowed on the Woodland and Moorland trails provided they are kept under proper control.
-They are not permitted in the hide.
+Dogs are allowed on the Woodland and Moorland trails but we ask that they are kept at heel and preferrably on a short lead.
+We are sorry but dogs are not permitted in the hide.